1.10.09

 MOIRE

-A moiré (pronounced mwa-ray) is an undesirable pattern that might make you think your vision's in trouble.
+A moirĂ© (pronounced mwa-ray) is an undesirable pattern that might make you think your vision’s in trouble.
 This is caused by incorrect screen angles for printed colours.

-A file format developed by Adobe.
+(Portable Document Format) A file format developed by Adobe.
 It can capture formatting information from many publishing applications.
 This makes it possible to send a formatted document to a computer screen or printer and have it look exactly the way in which it was created.
 You need Acrobat Reader to read PDF files.
-Printing industry work flows are now primarily PDF-based.
+Printing industry workflows are now primarily PDF-based.

 REGISTER

 The positioning of two or more printing images in exact alignment with each other.
-Printing that is correctly positioned on the page is said to be 'in register'.
-When you can see a single color 'hanging out' underneath another (an effect similar to 8 pints!) that colour is out of register.
+Printing that is correctly positioned on the page is said to be ‘in register’.
+When you can see a single color ‘hanging out’ underneath another (an effect similar to 8 pints and a whisky chaser!) that colour is out of register.

 RESOLUTION